Minimum and Maximum Quantities for Price Tiers

 Summary

 The Min/Max/Increment feature provides greater control over how products are booked by allowing quantity limits at the price tier level.
-This is especially useful for participant-based products—such as adventures, tours, or events—where there's a need to manage how many people can join.
+This is especially useful for participant-based products such as adventures, tours, or events where you need to manage how many people can join.

 With this feature, you can:

-These settings ensure smoother capacity management and help prevent over- or under-booking.
+These settings help with smoother capacity management and prevent over- or under-booking.

 In the Pricing Tab

-Define the price tier and set the minimum/maximum quantity and determine if the price tier needs to increment based on the minimum quantity.
+Define the price tier and set the minimum/maximum quantity.
+Then determine whether the price tier needs to increment based on the minimum quantity.

 Increment: Controls how the + and - buttons work in the shopping cart: